edzaga/sql-course/lectures/week1/lecture4.rst

 Write relational algebra expressions for the following nine queries.
 (Warning: some of the later queries are a bit challenging.)

    * Find all pizzerias frequented by at least one person under the age of 18.
-   * Find the names of all females who eat either mushroom or pepperoni pizza (or both).
-   * Find the names of all females who eat both mushroom and pepperoni pizza.
    * Find all pizzerias that serve at least one pizza that Amy eats for less than $10.00.
    * Find all pizzerias that are frequented by only females or only males.
    * For each person, find all pizzas the person eats that are not served by any pizzeria the person frequents.
 Return all such person (name) / pizza pairs.